Whatever (Aimee Mann album)

 Whatever is the first solo album by the American singer-songwriter Aimee Mann, released in 1993.

-"I've Had It" is one of the songs featured in Nick Hornby's book 31 Songs.
-The album, with special note for the song "4th of July", was included by Elvis Costello in his "Costello's 500" list for Vanity Fair.
-It has also been included in the 1001 Albums You Must Hear Before You Die list.
+It earned positive reviews but did not meet sales expectations.
+It was included in the book 1001 Albums You Must Hear Before You Die.

+Background

+In the 1980s, Mann co-founded the new wave band 'Til Tuesday and wrote their top-ten single "Voices Carry" (1985).
+'Til Tuesday released three albums and disbanded in 1990 when Mann left to pursue a solo career.
+She said later that her musical interests had changed, and that she was more interested in "acoustic guitar music" than the new wave pop of 'Til Tuesday.

+Michael Hausman, the 'Til Tuesday drummer and Mann's former boyfriend, became her manager.
+Epic Records did not release Mann from her record contract for another three years, which prevented her from releasing new material.
+It was the first of several disputes Mann had with record labels, which Hausman said had a lasting effect on her attitude to the music industry.

+Recording

+Mann recorded Whatever with the producer Jon Brion, a member of the 'Til Tuesday touring band.
+Mann found working with Brion exciting and felt her songwriting improved with him.
+She cited English bands such as the Kinks, the Zombies and Squeeze as influences.
+Mann wrote "I've Had It" about her frustrations with Epic when they would not release her from her record contract, and said it was influenced by Simon & Garfunkel.
+In a retrospective interview in 2018, Mann said she felt "4th of July" was the best song on the record.

 Reception

-Whatever received mostly positive reviews from critics.
+Whatever was released in 1993 on the independent label Imago.
+It earned positive reviews but did not meet sales expectations.
+As of February 2001, Whatever had sold 170,000 copies in United States.

 Most praised her sense of melody and the wordplay of her lyrics, exemplified by Entertainment Weekly in "hooky songs" and "evocative lyrics".
-The Los Angeles Times reflected this by saying she "mixes words like a master, catching lifetimes of ache and Angst" in her songs while the Chicago Tribune compared her to Elvis Costello.
+The Los Angeles Times reflected this by saying she "mixes words like a master, catching lifetimes of ache and Angst" while the Chicago Tribune compared her to Elvis Costello.
 Rolling Stone cited her music as "sunny, surreal melodies" with "razor-sharp lyrics".
-The Independent's Andy Gill highly recommended the album, concluding that "it's the tension between Mann's disarmingly direct, conversational lyric style and the complexity of her musical design that gives Whatever its peculiar charge."
-On the other hand, Robert Christgau only cited "Mr. Harris" as a "choice cut", finding nothing else to say about it.
+The Independent's Andy Gill highly recommended the album, concluding that "it's the tension between Mann's disarmingly direct, conversational lyric style and the complexity of her musical design that gives Whatever its peculiar charge".
+Robert Christgau cited "Mr. Harris" as a "choice cut".

-The album was included in the book 1001 Albums You Must Hear Before You Die and in Pitchfork's "150 Best Albums of the 1990s."
+In 2000, the songwriter Elvis Costello included Whatever in his list of 500 greatest albums for Vanity Fair.
+It was included in the book 1001 Albums You Must Hear Before You Die and in Pitchfork's "150 Best Albums of the 1990s".
+In 2003, the English writer Nick Hornby included "I've Had It" in Songbook, a list of songs that changed his life.

-Commercial performance

-As of February 2001, combined sales for two releases of Whatever stand at 170,000 copies sold in United States.